 The college looks at five items when students apply to the professional division.

 - We look at an essay that is submitted in the spring semester of the year you wish to begin the professional division.

 - We look at the cumulative GPA.
 Students must have completed a minimum of 16 graded hours at UT before they are eligible to apply to the professional division.
 If they have completed fewer than 30 graded hours at UT their higher education GPA or their UT GPA will be evaluated as the cumulative GPA, whichever is lower.
-Transfer students who have taken 30 graded hours at UT before applying to the professional division, their UT GPA will be evaluated as the cumulative GPA.
+Transfer students who have taken 30 graded hours at UT before applying to the professional division will have their UT GPA evaluated as the cumulative GPA.